henrique-lh/henrique-lh/README.md

 </p>

 <p>
-Currently, I'm a back-end developer with F# + Giraffe framework MLOps Engineer using Python 🐍.
+Currently, I'm a back-end developer with F# + Giraffe framework and  a MLOps Engineer using Python 🐍.
 Besides that, I've working on some projects using FastAPI and learning some front-end development.
 Feel free to contact me!
 </p>